 Twelve organizations from the Greater Houston-Galveston region have come together to recommend guiding principles for the protection of people and property from flooding and storm surge.
-This three-tiered strategy for a Sage Alternative includes: Public, Private and Corporate Responsibility; Preservation and Restoration of our Coastal Lands and Barrier Islands; and, the Minimization of Hard Infrastructure – particularly, dams, dikes and raised roadways.
+This three-tiered strategy for “Working with Nature: Coastal Spine Alternative” includes: Public, Private and Corporate Responsibility; Preservation and Restoration of our Coastal Lands and Barrier Islands; and, the Minimization of Hard Infrastructure – particularly, dams, dikes and raised roadways.

 To date, we have only seen our decision-makers seriously consider alternatives with a heavy emphasis on new construction.
 These proposals pose not only a significant risk to the ecosystem of the Island, but also our pocketbooks as each of these carry a heavy price tag that taxpayers will bear the brunt of maintaining.